Adapted Digital Assessments

 - have difficulty with reading ordinary exam papers,

-A key part of this is ensuring schools meet their duties under the equality act 2010.
+A key part of this is ensuring schools and SQA meet their duties under the equality act 2010.

 How many pupils are using them?